Milford Banner

 Milford Bursaries:

 Thank you to all 2024 applicants.
 If you were not successful in 2024 you are very welcome to apply in November/December for 2025.
-We will have a shorter than usual application window (just one month).\
+We will have a shorter than usual application window (just one month).
+Applications are open now and close on 13th December 2024.

 You can download the application form now.